faker-ruby/faker/README.md

 Faker::UniqueGenerator.clear # Clears used values for all generators
 ```

-You also can give some already used values to the unique generator if you have
+You can also give some already-used values to the unique generator if you have
-collisions with the generated data (i.e: using FactoryBot with random and
+collisions with the generated data (i.e., using FactoryBot with random and
 manually set values).

 ```ruby